HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="top-cwv-yoy.png",
-  caption="All CMS's in the top 10 improve year over year, with Duda improving from 30% to 67% since 2021.", description="Bar chart showing the change in the percentage of passing Core Web Vitals mobile sites year-over-year, for each of the 10 most adopted CMSs, sorted by percentage.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=144597470&format=interactive", sheets_gid="1494726447",
+  caption="All CMSs in the top 10 improve year over year, with Duda improving from 30% to 67% since 2021.", description="Bar chart showing the change in the percentage of passing Core Web Vitals mobile sites year-over-year, for each of the 10 most adopted CMSs, sorted by percentage.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=144597470&format=interactive", sheets_gid="1494726447",